keithricker/essence-framework/README.md

 Some key terms:

-***View:*** A single instance of the framework.
+- <strong>View:</strong> A single instance of the framework.
 Generally speaking this will be the application, although multiple Views can certainly be employed; usually for different sections of an SPA (single page application).
-***Profile:*** An individual record or instance retreived from the API.
+- <strong>Profile:</strong> An individual record or instance retreived from the API.
 The "li" within the "ul", to borrow an htm term.
-***List:*** A set (array) of profiles.
+- <strong>List:</strong> A set (array) of profiles.
-***View Factory:*** the base class that talks with the API.
+- <strong>View Factory:</strong> The base class that talks with the API.
 Used for retreiving records/profiles and passing them to the View.

 The single instance of the framework mostly consists of:
 1) A View (an instance of the View Class)